Experts worry about how US will see next COVID surge coming | Health

 Scientists acknowledge that the wide availability of vaccines and treatments puts the nation in a better place than when the pandemic began, and that monitoring has come a long way.

-For example, scientists this week touted a 6-month-old program that tests international travelers flying into four U.S. airports.
-Genetic testing of a sample on Dec.
-14 turned up a coronavirus variant — the descendant of omicron known as BA.2 — seven days earlier than any other reported detection in the U.S.
+For example, scientists this week touted a 6-month-old program that tests international travellers flying into four US airports.
+Genetic testing of a sample on Dec 14 turned up a coronavirus variant — the descendant of omicron known as BA.2 — seven days earlier than any other reported detection in the US.

-More good news: U.S. cases, hospitalizations and deaths have been falling for weeks.
+More good news: US cases, hospitalisations and deaths have been falling for weeks.

 TEST RESULTS Tallies of test results have been at the core of understanding coronavirus spread from the start, but they have always been flawed.